Shock for Macron supporters: Ex-MP Avia convicted of bullying!

 The process and its outcome

-In the procedure that extended over several months, seven former assistants were heard who reported 'verbal violence' and 'aggressiveness' on the part of Avia.
-The court found that there was no systematic abuse, but the deeds were evaluated individually.
-Nevertheless, a 'devaluation' and 'deterioration in working conditions' were determined, which was considered psychological abuse, how [lemonde.fr] (https://www.lemonde.fr/societe/article/2023/05/laetitia-avia-ancienne-deputee-lrm-condamn ee-a-six-mois-de-prison-AVEC-SUSX-ANS-D-Inigibilite-pour-pour-moral_6180681_3224.html) added.
+The trial, which spanned several months, heard from seven former assistants who reported 'verbal violence' and 'aggressiveness' on the part of Avia.
+The court found that there was no systematic abuse, but that the acts were assessed individually.
+Nevertheless, a ‘devaluation’ and ‘deterioration of working conditions’ was noted, which was seen as psychological abuse lemonde.fr added.

-After the verdict, Avia's lawyer announced that he wanted to go to appeal.
-He confidently commented on the outcome of the procedure.
-On the other hand, the lawyer emphasized one of the civil plaintiffs that the severity of the allegations of a conviction was rather beneficial.
-Avia itself vehemently rejected all allegations and spoke of 'false accusations' and 'manipulation' by their former assistants.
+After the verdict was announced, Avia's lawyer announced that he would appeal.
+He expressed confidence in the outcome of the proceedings.
+On the other hand, the lawyer for one of the plaintiffs emphasized that the seriousness of the allegations was more conducive to a conviction.
+Avia herself vehemently denied all allegations and spoke of 'false accusations' and 'manipulation' by her former assistants.

-Psychological violence at work, as is illuminated in this case, is a widespread problem that is also becoming more important in other work environment.
-The wave of reports on bullying and verbal abuse shows that not only physical violence, but also psychological stress, often remain undetected.
-A DGUV survey showed that 32 % of the healthcare and public service employees reported insults and insults.
-Abuses are not only an individual tragedy, but also have a negative impact on the productivity and well-being of the employees, as for forum-verlag.com explains in detail.
+Psychological violence in the workplace, as highlighted in this case, is a widespread problem that is becoming increasingly important in other work environments.
+The wave of reports about bullying and verbal abuse shows that not only physical violence, but also psychological stress often goes unrecognized.
+A DGUV survey showed that 32% of healthcare and public service employees reported insults and insults.
+Assaults are not only an individual tragedy, but also have a negative impact on the productivity and well-being of employees, as forum-verlag.com explains in detail.

-The Avia case could possibly even be a turning point for the discussion about violence at the workplace.
-Employers are legally obliged to ensure a non -discriminatory environment and take preventive measures to avoid acts of violence, be it physical or psychological nature.
-The grievances that came to light through this case could contribute to the fact that this important aspect of occupational safety policy comes to the agenda and that the principles for prevention of violence will be pursued even more strictly in the future.
+The Avia case could potentially even represent a turning point for the discussion about violence in the workplace.
+Employers are legally obliged to ensure a non-discriminatory environment and to take preventive measures to avoid acts of violence, whether physical or psychological.
+The grievances brought to light by this case could help put this important aspect of occupational health and safety policy on the agenda and that the principles of violence prevention will be pursued even more strictly in the future.